minetest-mirrors/easyvend/API.md

 end
 ```

-The `if` check is a common trick to check for the existance of the `easyvend`
+The `if` check is a common trick to check for the existence of the `easyvend`
 and allows you to make the dependency optional.